AlvaroFernandezBejarano/nextAuth-keycloakV21/README.md

 I let some `console.log` on the next.js app server side where you can check what info from your JWT token you recive & work.

-And I commented usefull things on code if you dig into the code!
+And I commented usefull things on code if you dig into it!